Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Conclusions

 \section{Conclusions}

 This work represents a first step toward bridging batch and streaming deep reinforcement learning, introducing a paradigm with potential for real-world deployment scenarios such as \textit{Sim2Real} finetuning.
 We developed two novel streaming DRL algorithms, S2AC and SDAC, which achieve competitive performance against state-of-the-art methods while maintaining architectural compatibility with established batch algorithms such as SAC and TD3.
 Building on this foundation, we investigated the practical challenges that emerge when transitioning from batch to streaming learning during the finetuning phase, and proposed an initial framework for addressing them.

-While several open challenges remain, we hope this work will encourage further research at the intersection of batch and streaming deep RL.
-More broadly, our findings suggest that batch and streaming algorithms should not be treated as independent paradigms, each optimized solely for its own regime, but rather conceived with a shared algorithmic foundation in mind.
+Several challenges nonetheless remain: SDAC finetuning proves ineffective on \texttt{quadruped-run-v0}, the adoption of SGDC for critic pre-training reduces sample efficiency in a few cases, and the batch-to-streaming transition for S2AC remains an open problem.
+We hope this work encourages further research at the intersection of batch and streaming deep RL.
+More broadly, our findings suggest that batch and streaming algorithms need not be treated as independent paradigms, each optimized solely for its own setting, but may instead benefit from a shared algorithmic foundation.